 - Know your strengths.
 As a performer, you studied hard and pushed yourself to achieve.
 You’re someone who’s not afraid to go the extra mile.
 In the interview, communicate these attributes by using past competitions, endless hours of practice, and hard fought achievements to show you’re a dedicated individual.

 - And finally, share your story.
 Good hiring managers are interested in who you are as a person, so prepare and rehearse a short and engaging anecdote around why you chose your particular area of performance, be it modern dance, the oboe, or acting.
 It’s a great way to warm up an interview and initiate those important interpersonal connections.

-If you got it (transferable skills), flaunt it
+If you got them (transferable skills), flaunt them

 Training in the performing arts is serious stuff; it’s highly competitive and you’re constantly asked to put your body and soul on display for the critique of others.
 To succeed in that world, you went above and beyond the normative career and collegiate experience to make your mark, and that work doesn’t need to go to waste.
 Maybe you won’t be doing your high-kicks in the conference room, but there are other qualities you should highlight.

 Here are some examples of how you can rewrite your performance proficiencies into transferable skills:

 - Critique class

 - Joint performance projects